 In spite of the cold, we have yet to receive the winter blanket of snow that locals are promising will come.
 In the garden, we have been busy moving through the plant beds, cutting back perennials before they become covered with the snow.
 We are also cutting back grasses to eliminate a place for moles to nest for the winter.
 Last week, the gardens looked neat and tidy.
 It felt good to have most of the garden in order, but along with the fact that it now gets dark around 4:30 in the afternoon, I am longing for some color and sunshine.

-Then, on Friday, as I was making my way through the garden, I came across an area where the sun was shining and the plants were still lush.
+Then, on Friday, as I was making my way through the garden, I came across an area where the sun was shining (ahem, it was in winter full sun), and the plants were still lush.
 Growing there was Carex laxiculmis ‘Hobb’ or Bunny Blue sedge.
 I had been by this mass many times but never really noticed it until this instance when almost everything else had been cut back or gone dormant.
 Any plant that can go down to 18 degrees the night before and still look great is worthy of more use in the garden.
-Add to this that it is native, has blue-grey foliage, and can survive in shady conditions.
+Add to this that it is native, has blue-grey foliage, a tidy clumping habit, and can survive in shady conditions.

 Bunny Blue is the trademark name for this Carex.
 The plant was introduced by the Head brothers of Seneca, South Carolina.
 Carex laxiculmis is native from eastern Canada down to Florida, so you know that this plant is extremely adaptable.
 Bunny Blue Carex will make a 12″x 12″ clump and slowly spread (rhizomatous spread).

 We have our plants planted en masse alongside Heucheras.
 Here in Maine, we have it planted in full sun, but in the South, you may want to plant it in some dappled partial shade.
 It will also stay evergreen in warmer climates.